 Help those who serve our Nation and the Commonwealth of Pennsylvania by donating to the Military Family Relief Assistance Program.
-Your donation will help Pennsylvania service members and their families by
+Your donation will help Pennsylvania service members and their families by providing financial assistance to those with a direct and immediate financial need as a result

 You can also send a direct, tax-deductible, donation to the Military Family Relief Assistance Program, c/o Department of Military and Veterans Affairs, Bldg.
-9-26, Fort Indiantown Gap, Annville, PA 17003-5002.
+0-47, Fort Indiantown Gap, Annville, PA 17003-5002.
 Donations may also be made online at pa.gov/dmva/donate.
-For more information, visit: dmva.pa.gov or call: 1-800-547-2838 the importance of organ and tissue donation, and inspire Pennsylvanians to sign up as donors.
-Since its inception, more than 56,000 people in Pennsylvania have received a life-saving organ transplant, including close to 4,000 children.
+For more

-GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND education programs, public awareness campaigns, and donor support services - all with the goal of saving lives.
+GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND pennsylvania